chiehwen/monitor/README.md

 node.js applications.

-It introduces the concept of a [Probe](http://reference/to/Probe.html) - a small software component capable of exposing, and controlling state within a running node.js server.
+It introduces the concept of a [Probe](http://reference/to/Probe.html) - a small software component capable of exposing and controlling state within a running node.js server.

 Probes are written as